Position: Prop forward

 - Havard became a double Academy Grand Final winner when he started at prop in the 22-10 triumph over St Helens at the DW Stadium in September.

-- After two years playing for the Under-19s, he made 42 appearances and scored 16 tries.
+- In two years playing for the Under-19s, he made 42 appearances and scored 16 tries.

-- After a fine half of the 2020 campaign, Ethan signed a new deal with the Club in September 2020, committing his future to Wigan until the end of the 2022 season, with an option for a further year in 2023.
+- After a fine half of the 2020 campaign playing for the first team, Havard signed a new deal with the Club in September 2020, committing his future to Wigan until the end of the 2022 season, with an option for a further year in 2023.